Larry Lieber: Marvel superheroes and the Rawhide Kid

 Under Stan Lee plots, Lieber would go on to script the debut origin stories and other early appearances of the superheroes Thor (co-created with artist Jack Kirby) in Journey into Mystery, Iron Man (co-created with Kirby and Don Heck) in Tales of Suspense, and Ant-Man (co-created with Kirby) in Tales to Astonish.
-This included creating the names of their respective alter egos: Don Blake, Tony Stark, and Henry Pym.
+This included creating the names of their respective alter egos: Donald Blake, Tony Stark, and Hank Pym.
 His first superhero work, the first appearance of Marvel's Thor in Journey into Mystery #83 (Aug.
 1962), introduced one of the mainstays of the Marvel Universe, the mystical metal "uru", of which Thor's hammer Mjolnir is made.
 As Lieber recalled, "I kind of liked it; it was short.
 It's easy on the letterer; they're going to be using it all the time.
 I don't know where the hell I came up with it.
 I used to get names out of the back of the dictionary, from the biographical section where you have foreign names, Russian, this and that.
 I used to go to it and gets parts of names to put together."